pagezero-dev/pagezero/README.md

     gh variable set CLOUDFLARE_DATABASE_ID_PREVIEW <your-preview-database-id>
     ```

-    > You can browse variables by going to Github UI "Settings / Secrets and variables / Actions" for your repo
+    > You can browse variables by going to the GitHub UI "Settings / Secrets and variables / Actions" for your repo
     > or by executing `gh variable list`.

 1. Obtain Cloudflare API token

     > Cloudflare API token can be obtained through the Cloudflare dashboard under "Manage account / Account API Tokens".
 You have to create the token there.
 The token will require the following permissions: D1:Edit, Workers Scripts:Edit.

-1. Add following repository secret:
+1. Add the following repository secret:

     ```sh
     gh secret set CLOUDFLARE_API_TOKEN <your-cloudflare-api-token>
     gh secret set CLOUDFLARE_API_TOKEN <your-cloudflare-api-token> --app dependabot
     ```

-    > Secret for Dependabot needs to be set seperately.
-Otherwise Dependabot PR's will not perform preview deploys.
+    > Secret for Dependabot needs to be set separately.
+Otherwise Dependabot PRs will not perform preview deploys.

-    > You can browse secrets by going to Github UI "Settings / Secrets and variables / Actions" for your repo
+    > You can browse secrets by going to the GitHub UI "Settings / Secrets and variables / Actions" for your repo
     > or by executing `gh secret list`.

 ### All done! 🎉